CU-DBMI/set-website/_posts/2025-05-01-Understanding-Object-Storage.md

 These qualities make object storage essential for managing large, unstructured, and reproducible scientific datasets.

 ## Why use object storage for research?

+{% include figure.html image="images/science-bucket.png" width="40%" caption="Scientific research can benefit from the use of object storage for a wide variety of data." %}

 Object storage is not just a buzzword.
 It enables capabilities increasingly vital to modern research: